Experts are concerned one round of treatment is leaving women at risk.

 Half the women took the conventional single dose of the antibiotic metronidazole.
 The other half received treatment over the course of seven days.

 The women who took multiple doses of the treatment were half as likely to still have trichomoniasis after completing the course of treatment compared to women who took a single dose.
-The study results were published in The Lancet, Infectious Diseases.
+The were published in The Lancet, Infectious Diseases.

 “There about 3.7 million new cases of trichomoniasis each year in the United States,” Patricia Kissinger,